rbowen/presentations/raising_bar_presentations/slides.md

 6 Record yourself.

+You have a recording device in your pocket.

 Listen to yourself.
 Watch yourself

 You say "um" a lot more than you think you do.
 Or whatever your particular annoying speech pattern is.
 And your audience notices.
+Most people find their own voice annoying.
+Get over that.

 Practice not saying that.

-You touch your face a lot, or put your hands in your pockets, or ... something.
+You touch your face a lot, or put your hands in your pockets, or pull on your ear, or look down at the floor, or ... something.

 Practice not doing that.
+Notice when you do it and consciously avoid doing it.

+I play with stuff in my pockets, so I empty my pockets before I start.
+And I slouch, so I consciously tell myself to stand up straighter.

 ---